|

 box-office disappointment of Licence To Kill, becoming the

-sixth highest-grossing film of 1995.
+fourth highest-grossing film of 1995.
 British cinemas also celebrated

 the highest-grossing weekend in box-office history, with a staggering

-£7.24- million taken between 5th and 7th January 1996.
+£7.24-million taken between 5th and 7th January 1996.
 The UK then

 boasted 70 multiplex cinemas with around 650 screens, and